Etta Moten Barnett: Cultural missions

-In the 50s and 60s Moten Barnett hosted a radio show in Chicago called I Remember When.
-Dozens of recordings of I Remember When are available at the Library of Congress and at the Schomburg Library in New York City.
+In the 1950s and 1960s, Moten Barnett hosted a radio show in Chicago called I Remember When.
+Dozens of recordings of I Remember When are available at the Library of Congress and the Schomburg Library in New York City.
 According to historian Angela Tate, Moten Barnett's program, which covered a wide range of cultural issues, was perhaps the first "Black woman’s radio broadcast created for Black listeners that also had a broader audience."

 The United States government appointed her to be a representative on cultural missions to ten African nations.
-Etta's marriage to Claude Barnett gave her the opportunity to travel to Africa.
+Etta's marriage to Claude Barnett allowed her to travel to Africa.
 Claude, as the head of the Associated Negro Press, along with Etta and other members of the organization visited the continent frequently to gain African news information for the ANP to include in their issues.
-On March 6, 1957, Moten Barnett interviewed Dr. Martin Luther King Jr. in Accra, Ghana, where they were both attending the celebration of Ghana's independence from Great Britain—she as the wife of Claude Barnett, a prominent member of the official U.S. delegation headed by Vice President Richard Nixon; and King, fresh from the Montgomery Bus Boycott, as a man interested in the liberation of oppressed people globally, but with no official place in Ghana's Independence Day festivities.
+On March 6, 1957, Moten Barnett interviewed Dr. Martin Luther King Jr. in Accra, Ghana] where they were both attending the celebration of Ghana's independence from Great Britain—she as the wife of Claude Barnett, a prominent member of the official U.S. delegation headed by Vice President Richard Nixon, and King, fresh from the Montgomery Bus Boycott, as a man interested in the liberation of oppressed people globally, but with no official place in Ghana's Independence Day festivities.
 The recording of this conversation, conducted in a Ghanaian radio studio where Moten Barnett was gathering recordings for her Chicago broadcasts, is also available at the Library of Congress and the Schomburg Library.

 Personal life

-About 1918 she married Curtis Brooks, who had been a teacher of hers in high school.
-They had three daughters: Sue, Gladys and Etta Vee, but divorced after six years of marriage.
+About 1918, she married Curtis Brooks, who had been a teacher of hers in high school.
+They had three daughters: Sue, Gladys, and Etta Vee, but divorced after six years of marriage.

 In 1934, while living and working in New York, Moten married a second time, to Claude Albert Barnett, the head of the Associated Negro Press in Chicago.
-The two were happily married for 33 years, until his death in 1967.
+The two were happily married for 33 years, until he died in 1967.

 Etta Moten Barnett died of pancreatic cancer at Chicago's Mercy Hospital in 2004, aged 102.